ipspace/blog/content/kb/ELK/020-elk-for-network-engineers.md

 - learn how to parse logs into a structured format (Logstash)
 - learn how to create some visualizations (Kibana)
 - acquire Netflow logs.
 You can use Logstash to collect them, even if the performance is not very good.

-## More to come...

-In this article, I described how Elastic Stack could help network and security engineers, and how you should start exploring Elasticstack capabilities.
-Expect a deep dive into building a minimal ELK environment in the future.